 Shredded beef flavored in a broth of dried chiles that’s slow cooked to yield the most tender meat is the basis of these tacos.
 Here are the steps that reflect the traditional way of making them.

 - Begin by making the beef birria!
+It uses a combination of chuck roast and short ribs cooked in a deeply flavored sauce made with a variety of dried chiles.
 You can even make the stew a few days ahead of frying up the tacos.

 - Shred the meat in small pieces that will fit in the tacos.
 Be sure to skim the grease off the top and save the brothy sauce to serve on the side as a dip.